GIPdA/ZetaRF/README.md

 ![Teensy 2 upto 4.1 including LC](https://img.shields.io/badge/Teensy-2_to_4.1,_LC-brown.svg)
 ![Raspberry Pi](https://img.shields.io/badge/Raspberry_Pi-ARM-black.svg)

+--
+### ZetaRf got updated to v2!
+Check your code, this is a breaking update from v1.
+See 'SimpleRxTx' example for a migration guide and the notes below.
+--

 ## About
 ZetaRf is an Arduino library for ZETA modules from [RF Solutions][2], which implements a Silicon Labs [Si4455][3] Low Current Sub-GHz Transceiver, and for Dorji DRF4463F modules which implements a Silicon Labs Si4463 Low Current Sub-GHz Transceiver.